risingwavelabs/risingwave-docs-legacy/docs/sql/commands/sql-alter-source.md

   <link rel="canonical" href="https://docs.risingwave.com/docs/current/sql-alter-source/" />
 </head>

-Use the `ALTER SOURCE` command to do the following operations on a source：
+Use the `ALTER SOURCE` command to do the following operations on a source:

 + add columns
 + modify the name